r-near/ft-relay/README.md

 ![ft-relay architecture diagram](docs/diagrams/architecture.svg)

 - The HTTP handler writes each request to a Redis Stream and immediately returns a `transfer_id`.
+- Redis persists the transfer state plus an append-only event list so every status request returns a complete audit timeline (with timestamps, tx hashes, and failure reasons).
 - The async worker consumes from the stream’s consumer group, batches transfers, and submits NEAR transactions.
 - Gas accounting ensures we never exceed NEAR’s 300 TGas prepaid limit (`90` transfers × `40 TGas`).
 - The signer pool is backed by `near-api-rs` and can host multiple secret keys for high concurrency.